-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.
-It sets out the steps which Hoffmann Eitle has taken to prevent modern slavery within its business and its supply chains.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015.
+It sets out the steps which Hoffmann Eitle has taken to prevent modern slavery from occurring within its business and its supply chains.

 We are committed to implementing and enforcing policies and procedures to ensure that modern slavery is not taking place anywhere within our business or our supply chains.
 As an organisation which provides professional services and has relatively short supply chains, we have assessed the risk of modern slavery occurring within our business and supply chains as being low.
 We strive to ensure that this remains the case.
 We comply with all relevant employment legislation and have a formal whistleblowing policy which employees have access to.